mstovenour/virt-compose/README.md

 <!-- STATUS -->
 ## Status

 This package is still under construction.
-It should be functional enough to use but it has only been tested with a single vm usecase.
-The start_all and stop_all functions have not been implemented yet.
-I will create a release tag and change this message once it is feature coplete.
+This readme needs more work.
+The script is feature complete but needs a lot of testing.
+I will create a release tag and change this message once testing is coplete.

 <!-- OVERVIEW -->
 ## Overview